-Continuing this theme, we will ensure each of the Investment Focus Areas articulate the benefits for both customers and consumers.
+Continuing this theme, we will ensure each of the Investment Focus Areas articulates the benefits for both customers and consumers.
 In addition to this we will demonstrate how each investment links into the DSC Service Areas (and thus the CDSP Services) as detailed above.
-As in BP21, we will produce detailed investment business cases for each investment roadmap, available to customers on request and shared as standard with the DSC Contract Management committee.
+As in BP21, we will produce detailed investment business cases for each investment roadmap, available to customers on request and shared as standard with the DSC Contract Management Committee and issued to all DSC Contract Managers, as suggested within the consultation responses.
 Within these business cases, benefits will typically be identified as a reduction in Customer Effort (CE), improvement in Right First Time (RFT) or an improvement in On-Time Delivery (OTD).
 In some cases, these improvements will reduce our Maintain the Business costs (MTB), as set out in BP21 and continued into BP22, but some benefits may be felt inside our customers' P&Ls rather than Xoserve's.
 These are really important for customers but difficult for us to calculate with any certainty.

-The size and shape of investment areas such as General UNC Change and General REC Change will remain the focus of discussion through DSC Change Management Committee.
+The size and shape of investment areas such as Decarbonisation, General Change and REC Change will remain the focus of discussion through DSC Change Management Committee.
 To support the business cases included in the first draft of BP22, our main service provider will present details of each investment area at deep dive sessions in September and October.
 As part of its new role as Contract Management and Assurance function, Xoserve will perform independent reviews of these investments prior to presentation to ensure the cases are robustly constructed and appropriately sized.